ZaxR/YP_scraper/README.md

 * Remove trailing ',' after city name; rstrip(',') not working
 * Have website actually be the url and/or link
 * wtforms validation isn't working; temporarily using custom validation
+* flower monitoring not working locally; needs to be set up on host

 ### Roadmap:
 * Improve custom validation